[ Printer Friendly Version ] [ Report Abuse ]

 Madam Rosmerta looked a bit taken aback when she turned around and saw Ron, but thankfully, for whatever reason, she held her tongue about the hair problem.
 “Why, hello, Mr. Weasley!
 Good to see you around here again!
 Visiting Miss Granger, are you?”
 She winked.

 “Yeah, hi.
 Um, two butterbeers, please.”
-What he really wanted was firewhiskey, but he still couldn’t drink it without grimacing, and he decided he didn’t need to have that kind of pansy reaction in front of his girlfriend.
+What he really wanted was firewhiskey, but he still couldn’t drink it without grimacing, and he decided he didn’t need to have that kind of weak reaction in front of his girlfriend.

 “And one for me, as well, please,” came Luna’s voice right behind his left shoulder.
 Ron nearly jumped over the bar in surprise.
-Merlin, she always does that!
-Total nutter!

 “Sorry, Luna,” he muttered when they had both paid for their drinks, “I would have gotten you one if I had known you needed another.”